Kadika38/Valet/src/main/java/com/github/kadika38/planning.md

 * function still needs to be added

 Notes / Todo
+- Maven sees everything as one app, each single file doesn't have access to the dependencies via Maven.
+Re-add App.java, and in the main method there you can run tests and eventually it will run the simulation to show how the project works.

 Notes for later
 - find a way to validate make and color in Vehicle setter functions